 Street trees are an intrinsic part of the character of Lane Cove.
-Council supplies and plants all trees on the Council owned nature strip.
+Council supplies and plants all trees on the Council owned and managed land.

-Council selects native street tree species consistent with Council's Street Tree Master Plan.
-Trees are selected based on the site location and site restrictions such as sight lines, services, size of the planting area and any other obstructions: ie the appropriate species for the appropriate location.
-Residents will be notified with a letter on the day of planting stating the species and if the species is considered to be large, medium or small at maturity.
+Council selects street tree species consistent with Council's Street Tree Master Plan, 2014.
+Trees are selected based on the site location and site restrictions such as sight lines, services, size of the planting area and any other obstructions: i.e. the appropriate species for the appropriate location.
+Residents will be notified with a letter prior to planting stating the proposed species.

 In the case of an emergency involving power lines do not fill out the online form – instead, contact Ausgrid immediately on 13 13 88.